Blue Stahli discography: Singles

 Although originally released under the name Blue Stahli, "Never Dance Again" and "Sunset Neon" (of Antisleep Vol.4) are now labeled as both Blue Stahli and Sunset Neon songs.
 The track "Metrocenter 84" originally released as a single in 2016 under Blue Stahli, however has since been relocated to his project, Sunset Neon.
-Both "Never Dance Again" and "Metrocenter 84" will be released on the Sunset Neon debut album Starlight.
+Both "Never Dance Again" and "Metrocenter 84" were released on the Sunset Neon debut album Starlight.